 fbpx

 Kayak fishing is one of the fastest-growing outdoor activities, offering a unique blend of serenity, excitement, and a close connection to nature.
 If you have a competitive streak, there are a ton of tournaments you can enter.
-One that is coming up in South Louisiana, hosted by CCA of Louisiana, is the Ride The Bull Kayak Tournament, scheduled for August 24th in Grand Isle, Louisiana.
+One in South Louisiana, hosted by CCA of Louisiana, is the Ride The Bull Kayak Tournament, scheduled around the August timeframe in Grand Isle, Louisiana.

 If you’re new to kayak fishing, this guide will provide you with everything you need to know to get started, from choosing the right gear to mastering essential techniques.